jostylr/ratreals/README.md

 There are several properties that a function of the above form must satisfy to be an oracle:

 - Separation.
-Given any prophecy c:d and m contained in c:d and a delta > 0, then at least  one of the following holds true: R(c:m, delta) = 1, R(m:m, delta) =1, or R(m:d, delta)=1.
+Given any prophecy c:d and m contained in c:d and a delta > 0, then one of the following holds true: R(c:m, delta) = 1 or R(m:d, delta)=1.

 - Disjointness.
 If c:d is a prophecy and a:b is disjoint from c:d, then there exists a delta such that R(a:b, delta) = 0.